robercg33/amazon-products-classification/README.md

     - services: Services that manage the API logic (inference of the LR model in this case)
 - test (*not implemented*): Here, the unit and integration tests for the API would be placed.

-The dockerfile exposes the API on the port 5000 of the container.
+The dockerfile exposes the API on the port 5000 (default *flask* port) of the container.
 For deploying the API in a localhost, it is only necessary to build the image:

 `docker build -t <image-name> <module_path>`